romboai/handbook/docs/Values.md

 **Don't wait**

 Don’t wait.
-When you have something of value for Agile Lab goals, do/say it.
+When you have something of value for ROMBO AI goals, do/say it.
 Right now everything is fresh in your head and you have the motivation, inspiration is perishable.
 Don’t wait until you have a better version.

 **Make a proposal**